Capture of Cádiz: Capture

 By midday, reinforcements sent by the Duke of Medina-Sidonia, Alonso Pérez de Guzmán arrived in Cádiz from Vejer de la Frontera, Jerez, Arcos de la Frontera, Medina-Sidonia, Puerto Real, and Chiclana de la Frontera.
 For the most part, the soldiers were new and poorly armed.
 These reinforcements were joined by 5,000 men deployed from Santa Catalina and San Felipe.
 At 2 o'clock in the afternoon, no more than 200 Englishmen disembarked on El Puntal, bringing under fire the Spanish forces charged with its defense.
 The forces had been sent into battle with nobody in command.
 Before 5 o'clock in the afternoon, the English advance force took control of the city with scarcely any resistance, while another part of the army advanced toward Point Zuazo in San Fernando, which was defended by Spanish forces.
 In the skirmishes in front of the city, each side lost approximately 25 men.
 The fort of San Felipe surrendered the next day.

-The poor state of the artillery, shortage of ammunition, and poor preparation of the Spanish forces and the lack of organization by Spanish authorities all motivated the scant resistance against attacking forces.
-The defensive tactics had to be improvised by Captain Pedro de Guía, the Mayor of Cádiz Antonio Girón, and the Duke of Medina-Sidonia in Jerez; for as was stated afterwards: "...the disorder had been, after the will of the Lord, the cause of the loss of this city, because all were heads of command and none were feet that would follow, and that is how they lost, for not having either feet or head."
+The poor state of the artillery, shortage of ammunition, and poor preparation of the forces and the lack of organization by Spanish authorities all motivated the scant resistance against attacking forces.
+The defensive tactics had to be improvised by Captain Pedro de Guía, the Mayor of Cádiz Antonio Girón, and the Duke of Medina-Sidonia in Jerez.
+As was stated afterwards: "...the disorder had been, after the will of the Lord, the cause of the loss of this city, because all were heads of command and none were feet that would follow, and that is how they lost, for not having either feet or head."
+As a result of his contributions Robert Radclyffe, 5th Earl of Sussex, was knighted by the Earl of Essex for his role in taking the city.